 For the past 20 years, Tania has been successful in the operation of small, medium and large scale dairy farms and a range of governance roles including Director of the WestVic Dairy Board, Director of the Bonlac Supply Company and Chair of the Warrnambool CBD Committee.
 Tania holds an Advanced Diploma of Agriculture and is currently undertaking a Bachelor of Agribusiness Management.

-Mr Mann is the owner of Donovan’s Dairying Pty.
-Ltd. at Wye, South Australia, which is one of the nation’s leading dairy businesses.
-Mr Mann has been involved in the Australian dairy industry for over 25 years, with experience in farm systems used in dairy farming and agriculture more broadly, across different regions in Australia as well as New Zealand and the United Kingdom.
-Donovan’s Dairying supplies over 20 million litres per annum and milks 2000 cows.
-Mr Mann was the Chair of the DairySA Regional Development Program from 2002 – 2015 and has also performed other dairy industry leadership roles.
+James is the owner of Donovan’s Dairying Pty Ltd at Wye, South Australia, which supplies over 20 million litres per annum and milks 2,000 cows.
+He has been involved in the Australian dairy industry for over 25 years, with experience in farm systems used in dairy farming and agriculture more broadly, across Australia, New Zealand and the United Kingdom.
+James was the Chair of the DairySA Regional Development Program from 2002 to 2015.

 Appointed November 2015

-Mrs West has more than 35 years’ finance experience with Australian and international listed and private companies, government agencies and community organisations.
+Jan has more than 35 years’ finance experience with Australian and internationally listed and private companies, government agencies and community organisations.
 She was an audit partner of Deloitte Touche Tohmatsu and retired from the practice in December 2011.
-Mrs West is a Fellow of Chartered Accountants Australia and New Zealand, a Graduate Member of the Institute of Company Directors and holds a Bachelor of Commerce degree from the University of Melbourne.
-Mrs West was awarded a Centenary Medal in 2001 and appointed a Member of the Order of Australia in 2007.
-Mrs West is a Non-Executive Director of Australia Post, the Australian Red Cross, Neurosciences Victoria Ltd. and Melbourne Forum Ltd. She is also an independent member of the Audit and Risk Management Committee of the Victorian Department of Treasury and Finance.
+Jan is a Fellow of Chartered Accountants Australia and New Zealand and a graduate of the Institute of Company Directors.
+Jan was awarded a Centenary Medal in 2001 and appointed a Member of the Order of Australia in 2007.
+Jan is a Non-Executive Director of Australia Post, the Australian Red Cross, Neurosciences Victoria Ltd and Melbourne Forum Ltd. She is also an independent member of the Audit and Risk Management Committee of the Victorian Department of Treasury and Finance.